-If you’re like me, still clinging to the last gasp of summer, check out this recipe that blends the classic summery flavors of tomato and basil with warm white beans.
-It’s a tasty side dish (I often serve it with Moroccan-style chicken), and it’s a good centerpiece for lunch — just add some crusty bread, maybe a green salad and a glass of white wine.
+This recipe blends the classic summery flavors of tomato and basil with warm white beans.
+It’s a tasty side dish (I often serve it with Moroccan-style chicken), and it’s a good centerpiece for lunch.
+Just add some crusty bread, maybe a green salad, and a glass of white wine—bon appétit.
 Use any fresh tomato (not the tasteless ones from the supermarket) and the last of the basil before it goes to seed.
 Everyone I’ve served this to asks for the recipe, which comes, slightly altered, from The Brilliant Bean.
 It’s a breeze to prepare.

 4 or 5 medium red, ripe tomatoes, chopped coarse